pjnalls/ng-material-examples/README.md

 <br>

 <p>
-Working examples of Angular Material Design components.
+Fully functional examples of Angular Material Design components.
 <br>
 <br>
 I'll provide documentation to hopefully solve some possible problems you may run into as you integrate and use Angular's Material modules.